GuilhermeRossato/node-deployment/README.md

 ## Objective

-I created to help bootstrap new self-hosted projects to private servers so that I could quickly validate new frameworks and experiment with mockups.
+I created to help bootstrap new self-hosted projects to private servers to quickly validate new frameworks and to experiment with small projects.

-Running a production environment with CI/CD requires multiple steps which are easy to get wrong and hard to debug (low observability).
+Running a production environment with CI/CD requires multiple time-consuming steps that are hard to debug.
 This script organize the most common CI/CD process for modern Node.js projects (and can be adapted easily to others) by creating repositories, seting up hooks, managing processes, automatic restarts, logging, etc, and new project versions replace the executing process transparently when everything goes right.

 I wanted to get a deeper understanding of how CI/CD works by implementing it and dealing with its complexities: In professional development I've used enterprise services like [Github Actions](https://docs.github.com/en/actions), [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) and [Google App Engine](https://cloud.google.com/build/docs/deploying-builds/deploy-appengine) and they are amazing for development and have great features, the only downside is that they are either slow, expensive, or unflexible.